aws-samples/aws-ai-ml-workshop-kr/README.md

 ## How to contribute your work

+* For any changes, please create a branch and push your work for us to review separately.
 * If you find typos or errors in Jupyter Notebook codes in existing notebooks under `/YEAR-MM`, please directly push your changes.
 * This is same to all documents under `/LabGuide`.
 * When creating your notebook and if it is using any images, please put that images under `/images` directory.
 You may simply include the image in your Markdown cell in this way: `<img src="../images/Factorization2.png" alt="Factorization" style="width: 800px;"/>`